 Garlic contains various sulfur chemical compounds that some researchers believe may help reduce cholesterol, help augment the human body’s immune system, lower the risk of heart disease, and even defend against colon and stomach cancer.

 Zinc is an important mineral that is present in nearly every cell.
 Zinc has a plethora of functions in the human body.
 Zinc stimulates approximately 100 enzymes; additionally, zinc is utilized in taste, brain function, smell acuity, DNA synthesis, and in immune system function.
-Zinc is also important for the keeping the right amount of vitamin E in the blood.
+Zinc is also important for keeping the right amount of vitamin E in the blood.
 Vitamin E is important for blood clotting and healing.
 Because zinc can help support the body’s immune system, it is important to take enough of this mineral while you are experiencing a painful yeast infection.

-Henry Lukaski, Ph.D., assistant director of the USDA’s Grand Forks Human Nutrition Research Center in North Dakota, discovered that low zinc intake seems to affect the endurance of physically fit people.
+Henry Lukaski, Ph.D., an assistant director of the USDA’s Grand Forks Human Nutrition Research Center in North Dakota, discovered that low zinc intake seems to affect the endurance of physically fit people.
 This may be due to the fact that zinc assists the body in the elimination of carbon dioxide and lactic acid; both of which can build up while exercising.

 To ensure you get enough zinc in your body, it may be prudent to make comestibles that contain zinc a regular part of your diet.
 Foods that contain zinc include nuts, pork, beans, whole grains, fortified breakfast cereals, red meat, poultry, and dairy products.